Step-by-Step Guide: How to Make Lavender Soap at Home

 Step 4: Let the soap fully set

 After pouring the soap mixture into the molds, allowing the soap to cure and harden is important.
 This process can take anywhere from a few hours to a few days, depending on the size and shape of your soap bars.
 To speed up the curing process, you can place the molds in the refrigerator or freezer for a short period.
-Once the DIY all-natural lavender soap is firm and no longer sticky, it can be unmolded.
+Once the DIY all-natural DIY lavender soap is firm and no longer sticky, it can be unmolded.
+Usually, it takes about 2-3 hours to harden.

 homemade lavender soap